KenPowerClassroom/LGame-TeamD/mvp.md

 - For example L Pieces will not move left if colliding with the left parametre of the board.
 They must be moved back, up or down, flipped, mirrored or set.
 - The L Piece will move from tile to tile depending on which arrow key is pressed.
 - The player will press the space bar to try to confirm/set their L piece into that place, it will be accepted if valid.
+- L piece Movement does not depend on L piece Rotation as both can be coded and tested independently.

 ### 4. Movement for Neutral pieces: